bitops/simple-stats/README.md

 I am not a trained statistician, though I have done coursework in both statistics and SAS.
 That said, the explanation of the statistics in the script may not be completely accurate.
-If you see something that looks incorrect, or could be explained better, please fork the script, fix it, and send me a pull request.
+If you see something that looks incorrect, or could be explained better, please send me a pull request.

-I put this script up because I hope it can help people get some numbers that are easy to understand and begin to gain an interest in statistics and analysis.
+I put this script up because I hope it can help people get some numbers that are easy to understand.

 ## Explanation of the different statistics